SavernaA/AccessibilityShowcase/TESTPLAN.md

 ## What I learned writing this plan
 Writing a test plan forces you to think like a user, not a developer.
 Every time I wrote "why I chose this test" I caught something I had not thought about before.
-That is the whole point of quality engineering.